 ASIS uses the Vegetation Health Index (VHI), which is derived from the Normalized Differenced Vegetation Index (NDVI).
 VHI was developed at the United States National Environmental Satellite, Data and Information Service (NESDIS) and has successfully been applied in many different environmental conditions around the globe, including in Asia, Africa, Europe, North America and South America.

-The first step in ASIS is to elaborate a temporal average of the VHI assessing the intensity and duration of the dry period(s) occurred during the crop cycle at pixel level.
+The first step in ASIS is to elaborate a temporal average of the VHI at pixel level assessing the intensity and duration of the dry period(s), which occurred during the crop cycle.
 ASIS is based on ten-day (called a “dekad”) satellite data of vegetation and land surface temperature from the METOP-AVHRR sensor at 1 km resolution.

 The second step is the calculation of the percentage of agricultural area affected by drought (pixels with VHI<35 – a value identified as critical in previous studies) to assess the extent of the drought.
 Finally, the whole administrative area is classified according to the percentage of affected area.

 VHI can detect drought conditions at any time of the year.
 For agriculture, however, the most interesting period is the one most sensitive for crop growth (temporal integration), so the analysis is performed only between the start and end of the crop season.
 ASIS assesses the severity (intensity, duration and spatial extent) of the agricultural drought and indicates the final results at the administrative level given the possibility to compare it with the agricultural statistics of the country.